 A survey course of modern computer concepts and applications.
 The course relates computer concepts to the elements of an information system.
-Generalized overview of computing hardware, software, data management, computing systems and procedures, critical thinking about and application of online resources, and using computing technology to effectively participate and achieve in college.
+Generalized overview of computing hardware, software, data management, computing systems and procedures, critical thinking about an application of online resources, and using computing technology to effectively participate and achieve in college.
 Hands-on usage of word processing, database, spreadsheet, graphics, desktop publishing, operating systems, online course technologies, and the internet.
 Prerequisite: none.
-Offered fall and spring.
+This course does not qualify for credit in the computer science major or minor.
+Offered fall.

-CPS 200 Introduction to Computer Programming
+CPS 200 Programming I

 An introduction to computer programming.
 Emphasis on problem solving techniques, structured programming, and top-down program design.
 Control structures, functions, arrays, and data files.
-Prerequisites: CPS 100 Introduction to Computers and MAT 130 Intermediate Algebra or equivalent.
+Prerequisite: none.
 Offered fall and spring.